 The low income, homeless, and struggling can turn to the Economic Opportunity Council of San Francisco County.
 The community action agency works to help people overcomes their financial hardship and regain self-sufficiency.
-Some of the main services include child care, food programs, LIHEAP, and of course referrals to other northern California agencies, in particular for housing or rental needs.
+Some of the main services include LIHEAP, Weatherization, a Potrero Hill Community Center, and a Computer Resource Center.

 While LIHEAP will pay out a once per year cash grant for energy bills, on the other hand Weatherization provides free weather-stripping, attic insulation, minor household repairs and related conservation measures.
 Both can help residents of the county deal with ever increasing utility costs.
 The long term objective is to help homeowners, and maybe even renters, save money.
 Phone 800-433-4327.